tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-01-13-bye-bye-front-matter.md

 ---
 ```

 This is few enough items for me to be able to create a blank file each time, typing out just the couple of needed front matter entries rather than copy and pasting.
-It also creates cleaner markdown files, which is a very welcome bonus.
+This process has also created a cleaner set of markdown files, which is a very welcome bonus.
+Writing in markdown creates a set of portable files.
+Arguably, the more trim posts are, the more portable the content is.